-As there is no competition in this space, Alumni has not needed to advertise to attracting ongoing deal flow.
+As there is no competition in this space, Alumni has not needed to advertise to attract ongoing deal flow.
 The directors play an integral role in the entrepreneurial ecosystem and are being exposed to disruptive technology companies within the energy space seeking start-up capital.
 From Alumni’s previous experience, the majority of our deal flow is sourced through the management team’s networks/relationships and through our active involvement in the entrepreneurial ecosystem.

 Identified potential investee companies in Series A funding round